 Black Lake is shallow and tends to get weedy into the summer and early fall, which limits bank fishing opportunity.

-Note that the city of Ilwaco typically hosts an annual fishing derby for young anglers on the last Saturday in April, so either bring the kids to fish or lay off the lake that day.
+Note that the city of Ilwaco typically hosts an annual fishing derby for young anglers in late April, so either bring the kids to fish or lay off the lake that day.

 This tiny pond in Raymond is a great place to catch a trout if you’re a kid, a senior or an angler with a disability and a state-issued designated harvester companion card.

 Fishing is closed to other anglers but can be super good for its target audiences, because this 2-acre pond is loaded with more than 3,000 hatchery rainbow trout during the spring and fall seasons.

 The heaviest stocking occurs around April and May, when fishing will be excellent at Cases Pond.

 The stocking truck returns in October and November with more trout, and both spring and fall plantings may include much-larger “jumbo” trout.

 Shoreline access is very good near the parking area, including a fishing dock.
 You also can get to the bank in less-developed areas from a trail.